aarmo/AllegianceForms/README.md

 Overview
 ------
 A 2D singleplayer strategy game inspired by Microsoft's 3D multiplayer space combat game: Allegiance.
+Created for fun and to experiment with Commander AI & other game ideas.

 Thanks to the Free Allegiance community: http://www.freeallegiance.org/

 - Allegiance was originally released in March 2000
 - It is now Open Source: https://github.com/FreeAllegiance/Allegiance
 - Available for free on <a href="http://store.steampowered.com/app/700480/Microsoft_Allegiance/">Steam</a>!
+- Join their <a href="https://discord.com/invite/43jn6Ab">Discord Server</a>! <3

 [Screenshots](#screenshots)&nbsp;&nbsp;&nbsp;[Video](#video)&nbsp;&nbsp;&nbsp;[Controls](#controls)&nbsp;&nbsp;&nbsp;[Credits](#credits)